0-jam/markovify_my_tweets/README.md

 ## Installation (Arch Linux)

-- yay as AUR helper
+- yay as an AUR helper

 ### Preprocessing scripts